zachhildreth/xcash-core/README.md

 #### Build Statically Linked Linux Binaries

-Note: this guide is only for Ubuntu
+**Note: This guide is only for Ubuntu, see below for how to run this in a LXC container**

 Only install the following packages from the package manager if you want to build statically linked linux binaries:
 ```